zxynj/R---Machine-Leaning-Prudential-Life-Insurance-Assessment/README.md

 ## Future work
 1. Write markdown documents.
-2. Since the data is imbalanced, we can assign cost to each response categories for better accuracy.
+2. Since the data is imbalanced, we can assign cost to each response categories to achieve a better model.
 3. The evaluation metric is the quadratic weighted kappa.
 However, the loss function for some individual models are class prediction accuracy not kappa.
-Models might improve if a custom kappa loss function is passed into those models.
+Models might improve if a custom kappa loss function is optimzed in those models.
-4. When training ensemble on the same training data used in individual models, there could be overfitting problem.
+4. Training the ensemble neural network on the same training data used in the individual models could cause overfitting problem.
 We shall dig deeper into this.